Chronic Squamous Otitis Media

 Investigation

 As part of the workup, all patients should receive a pure-tone audiogram to objectively determine the extent and type of hearing loss.
+It is also important to establish the hearing thresholds prior to any surgery.

 A CT scan of the petrous temporal bone (Fig. 3) must be performed to guide clinical suspicion and for pre-operative surgical planning